Francis-67/Zillamount/README.md

 # Zillamount
-Mount your Clonezilla image to access the files
+Mount your Clonezilla image to access the files.

+Mount either .gz or .zst.